George Roby Dempster: Business career

 After returning to Knoxville, Dempster, along with his brothers, Thomas and John, formed the Dempster Brothers Construction Company, which built roads, railroads, and small dams in Tennessee, North Carolina, Georgia, Virginia, and Kentucky.
 While initially lucrative, the company was forced into bankruptcy at the onset of the Great Depression.
 Dempster's Fountain City home (still standing at the corner of Broadway and Gibbs) was auctioned off to pay his debts.

 In spite of these setbacks, Dempster and his brothers reorganized their remaining resources to form Dempster Brothers, Inc., which focused on heavy machinery.
 In 1935, the company introduced the "Dempster-Dumpster," the first large-scale waste container that could be mechanically emptied into a garbage truck.
 As orders for this product arrived from around the world, the company devoted all of its resources to the production of Dempster-Dumpsters.
 In 1939, the company introduced the Dempster-Balester, which crushed and baled automobiles.
 During World War II, the company produced pontoon boats and other equipment for the US Navy.
 The company introduced the Dempster Dumpmaster, the first front-loading garbage truck, in the 1950s.

-The Dempster Brothers plant on Springdale Avenue in Knoxville consisted of eleven buildings on 27 acre, and employed 450 workers.
-For humanitarian purposes, the plant employed a large number of handicapped workers.
+The Dempster Brothers plant on Springdale Avenue in Knoxville consisted of eleven buildings on 27 acre, and employed 450 workers, paying top wages with a benefits package unexcelled at the time.
+For humanitarian purposes, over 10% of the plant employees were physically disabled.
 The plant served as a training ground of sorts for welders and machinists who would later work on nearby Tennessee Valley Authority and Atomic Energy Commission projects.